 CERF+ Emergency grants and other assistance are available to professional artists working in craft disciplines who have had a recent career-threatening emergency.
 These grants are applicable to Visual Artists, All Artists, Musicians, and Actors + Performing Artists.
 These and other resources are accessible at CERF+ The Artists Safety Net.

 In light of the impact of the COVID-19 pandemic on the artist community, the Foundation for Contemporary Arts is creating a temporary fund to meet the needs of experimental artists who have been impacted by the economic fallout from postponed or canceled performances and exhibitions.
 If you are unsure about whether your work is experimental, you can see other artists they have supported on their Instagram and their website.

 COVID-19 & Freelance Artists provides an an aggregated list of FREE resources, opportunities, and financial relief options available to artists of all disciplines.
 This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
 This includes, but is not limited to, actors, designers, producers, technicians, stage managers, musicians, composers, choreographers, visual artists, filmmakers, craft artists, teaching artists, dancers, writers & playwrights, photographers, etc.

-Creative Capital – provides access to links for online workshops for various relevant subjects such as Coping with COVID: Livestreaming for Artists, and Financial Implications for Creative Individuals and national grants such as the Actors Fund Entertainment Assistance Program, Anonymous Was A Woman Emergency Relief Grant, the Artist Relief Project, the Arts and Culture Leaders of Color Emergency Fund, as well as many others.
+Creative Capital – provides access to links for online workshops for various relevant subjects such as Coping with COVID: Livestreaming for Artists, and Financial Implications for Creative Individuals and national grants such as the Actors Fund Entertainment Assistance Program, the Artist Relief Project, the Arts and Culture Leaders of Color Emergency Fund, as well as many others.